Xilinx/SME-Developer-Labs/AVFILTER_Lab.md

 We will follow these steps during this tutorial
 * Building FFMpeg standalone without XilinxFilter Plugin
 * Observe XilinxFilter Plugin code, run a script to add XilinxFilter Plugin code inside the FFMpeg code base that we downloaded in the previous step
-* Build FFMpeg with XilinxFilter Plugin code
+* Build FFMpeg with XilinxFilter Plugin code and generate the execuatable that can be used to run 2D filter on FPGA to enjoy the acceleration